-- Rh agglutinogens (antigens) discovered on rhesus monkey's RBC in 1940 // other "minor" RBC antigen-antibodies have been discovered - after the ABO system the Rh D is the most problematic of these RBC antigens - Patient considered blood type Rh+ if they have D antigen (agglutinogens) on their RBCs - Rh frequencies vary among ethnic groups - You may have the A and B antigens with the Rh antigen // the presence of the Rh factor is denoted by the positive symbol (eg. A+)
+- Rh agglutinogens (antigens) discovered on rhesus monkey's RBC in 1940 // other "minor" RBC antigen-antibodies have been discovered - after the ABO system the Rh D is the most problematic of these RBC antigens /// patient considered blood type Rh+ if they have D antigen (agglutinogens) on their RBCs and Rh- if there is no D antigen on their RBC /// Rh frequencies vary among ethnic groups - A Rh+ person will never make D antibodies - A Rh- person will also not have D antibodies, however.
+This person maybe sensitized by D antigen from a transfusion or during child birth. // Now the Rh- person will have circulating D antibodies - This creates a special problem for women!